Updated July 5, 2026

 Contractors, electricians, plumbers, landscapers, installers, photographers, caterers, IT service providers, and any business moving valuable property across New Hampshire job sites or customer locations are common candidates.

-Cost is influenced by coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements, and the state’s average range is about $26 to $153 per month in the data provided.
+Cost is influenced by coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements.

-There is no state-mandated inland marine minimum provided in the data, but the New Hampshire Insurance Department regulates the market and businesses should compare quotes from multiple carriers because requirements can vary by industry and business size.
+There is no state-mandated inland marine minimum, but the New Hampshire Insurance Department regulates the market and businesses should compare quotes from multiple carriers because requirements can vary by industry and business size.

-Prepare an inventory of the tools, equipment, or materials you move, their values, where they are stored, and how they travel in New Hampshire, then request quotes from multiple carriers or an independent agent.
+Prepare an inventory of the tools, equipment, or materials you move, their values, where they are stored, and how they travel in New Hampshire, then get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 You may want tools and equipment insurance, contractors equipment insurance, goods in transit coverage, installation floater coverage, or builders risk coverage, depending on whether the property is being used, transported, or waiting to be installed.